How to Build a Fence

 Building a fence can be quite a strenuous job so you will find it a lot easier with a helper.
 A second pair of eyes is great to ensure a straight fence and the additional man power will assist with the lifting and assembly.

 - Once the hole is finished, fill the bottom with about an inch of gravel.
-This will help with drainage, and will reduce the risk of the post rotting in the future.
+This will help with drainage reduce the risk of rot.

 - Put the post into the hole.

 - Gradually fill the hole with the dry post fix cement, packing it down while continuously checking the level of your post with your spirit level.

 - Fill the hole to about an inch from the top.
 You will later cover the top of the cement with soil.

 - Pour water over the cement.